isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 Note that the arguments here are separated here only by whitespace.
 If
-disambiguation is necessary (which it is, whenever we have nested function
+disambiguation is necessary (which it will be whenever we have nested function
-calls,) we surround the entire expression in parentheses:
+calls) we surround the entire expression in parentheses:

 ```example
 baz 0 (f false) (foo bar 5 true)